-Holistic student supports provides a framework for institutions committed to designing a student-focused culture that delivers a seamless, personalized, and collaborative experience for students.
-This toolkit offers a starting point for institutions looking to improve academic performance, life outcomes, and equity for students who, historically, have not been well-served by higher education.
+Holistic student supports provides a framework for institutions committed to designing a student-focused culture that delivers a seamless, personalized, and collaborative experience for tribal college and university students.
+This toolkit offers a starting point for institutions looking to improve academic performance, life outcomes, and equity for students who, deserve to be well-served by higher education.

-Yet change on this scale presents significant challenges for institutions.
+Change on this scale presents significant challenges for institutions.
 It demands the campus community work together more closely than ever before to examine the impact of policies, processes, structures, and culture on their students and make significant changes where necessary.
 No single resource can provide all the guidance and answers institutions need to make these tough decisions and implement their changes.
 Achieving the Dream offers this toolkit as a free, publicly available resource to help institutions make informed decisions and execute effectively along the redesign journey.
 For institutions that seek more comprehensive guidance, we offer additional support through various coaching and training tools, resources, and peer learning opportunities.

-For more information on these, contact Dr. Mei-Yen Ireland at mireland@achievingthedream.org.
+For more information on these, contact hss@achievingthedream.org.